wbeling/konkurs/README.md

 # Konkurs Application

+To read the SAST (Static Application Security Testing) report go here: https://github.com/wbeling/konkurs/actions/workflows/sast.yml

-For testing, use simple Docker file like this:
+For testing use simple Dockerfile file like this:

 ```dockerfile
 FROM maven:3.6.3-openjdk-17